cisco/mindmeld/source/userguide/augmentation.rst

 -----------
 This section briefly explains the use of the ``augment`` command.

-The command below can be used to augment data across all training and testing files in the application, given a language code.
+The command below can be used to augment data across all training and testing files in the application, given a language code (specified using the ``--language`` or ``-l`` flags).

 Command-line: